Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Discussion

+The type of interference considered here is due to complex exposure patterns, which is an important distinction with most existing work where interference arises from unit-to-unit outcome dependencies.
+This was framed as a problem of interference on a weighted, directed network, expanding common notions of network dependency and adjacency that arise in settings where interference arises due to outcome dependence among one level of observational unit.
+Issues related to spatial correlation, homophily, and confounding all take on somewhat different meanings than those that have become routine in studies of adjacency networks.
+More broadly, the particulars of the power plant investigation anchored the deployment of causal inference methods to confront interference with data that are explicitly spatially-indexed.
+Despite early progress in \cite{verbitsky-savitz_causal_2012} and recent advances in \cite{giffin_generalized_2020, aronow_design-based_2020, zirkle_addressing_2021}, the literature on explicit and potential-outcomes based methods for spatial interference remains sparse.

 In addition to the contributions to statistical methodology, this work represents the first (to our knowledge) rigorous application of methods for causal inference with interference in air pollution that attempts to reflect the complex atmospheric processes underlying the interference.
-A previous analysis in \cite{zigler_bipartite_2020} relied on ad-hoc clustering, which was known to be a gross simplification of interference in this context.
+A previous analysis in \cite{zigler_bipartite_2021} relied on ad-hoc clustering, which was known to be a gross simplification of interference in this context.
 The combination of the data sources described in Section \ref{sec:background} with the novel reduced-complexity atmospheric model (HyADS) to characterize the structure of interference represents an important advance in environmental data science at the intersection of statistics and atmospheric science.
-What's more, the formalization of potential outcomes to focus on causal estimands indexed by discrete interventions at power plants (i.e., the installation or not of a scrubber) and acknolwedge interference is an important advance over previous epidemiological investigations that deploy HyADS to characterize locations' cumulative exposure to a set of power plants, without maintaining the explicit distinction between which of a set of power plants did or did not take a particular action \citep{henneman_accountability_2019}.
-The explicit link to well-defined interventions can lead to arguably more policy-relevant evidence to guide future policy actions.
+What's more, the formalization of potential outcomes to focus on causal estimands indexed by discrete interventions at power plants (i.e., the installation or not of a scrubber) and acknowledge interference is an important advance over previous epidemiological investigations that deploy HyADS to characterize locations' cumulative exposure to a set of power plants, without maintaining the explicit distinction between which of a set of power plants did or did not take a particular action \citep{henneman_accountability_2019}.
+Results from an analysis such as this should be interpreted alongside those of other (non-statistical) pollution modeling efforts which more directly model the impacts from individual power plants and attribute ``per unit'' impacts on, say, ambient \PMTwo.
+For example, an average causal effect such as $\tau$ cannot be applied to all \numplants power plants to estimate the air quality that would occur if every power plant installed a scrubber, as it represents an average over units and over the observed distribution of $G$, and air quality impacts of actions taken across many point sources are likely non-additive.